 - Are not allowed to nominate any individual, nor have a representative stand for elected positions or committee membership with ADI.

-Criteria for Becoming a Candidate Program:
+Criteria for Becoming a Candidate Organization:

-- Program meets the Four Guiding Principles:
+- Organization meets the Four Guiding Principles:

 - Under no circumstances can an organization be a member unless it has direct responsibility for the operational training and placing of assistance dogs and assures the long-term support of the clients and dogs.